 First, be sure to install the prerequisite software.

-The currently supported platforms are Windows, Mac OS X, and Linux.
+The currently supported platforms are Windows, Mac OS X, Linux and Android.

 Create a working directory, enter it, and run:

 Select build system (optional for all OSs except Android where ninja is mandatory). *